Details

 articles relating to the case since 1982.
 If you require access please e-mail the

 web site administrator.
-There was also an dedicated to the Princess Doe case in
+There was also an article dedicated to the Princess Doe

-238 and 239 were dedicated to the case in the hardcover edition.
-The ISBN
+Moran.)
+Pages 238 and 239 were dedicated to the case in the hardcover edition.

 Q14: Was Princess Doe found decapitated?